OWRC/interpolants/modelling/waterbudgetmodel.md

 # Input Data

+## Meteorological Forcings

+Meteorological forcing represents how the weather affects sea the rainfall-runoff-recharge phenomenon.
+These include to varying degree: precipitation, air temperature, air pressure, relative humidity, wind speed, solar radiation, etc. Many hydrological models accept a variety of these forcing data, depending on the processes the model code (and sometimes the modeller) chooses to implement.

 ### IO strategy

-To make the most of computational efficiency, many processes that are typically computed as part of a hydrological model have been pre-processed as input to the ORMGP water balance model.
-Processes such as snowmelt and potential evapotranspiration can modelled independently of the rainfall-runoff-recharge process and thus computational gains can be made if these processes are pre-determined.
+To make the most of computational efficiency, many processes that are typically computed as part of an *off-the-shelf* hydrological model have here been pre-processed as an input to the ORMGP water balance model and post-processed from model output.
+These pre-/post-processing steps are made independent of the core model code by strategically designing the model's inputs and outputs *(IO)*, thereby making computational gains.
+For instance, meteorological forcings such as snowmelt and potential evapotranspiration can modelled independently prior to the rainfall-runoff-recharge process.

 > A top-down approach

-The model considers the greater role the atmosphere has on its ORMGP region.
+The model considers the greater role the atmosphere has on the ORMGP region.
 The *Planetary Boundary Layer* (Oke, 1987) is conceptualized as the barrier from which mass must transfer when surface evaporation is captured by the atmosphere and when liquid water originating from the atmosphere is released onto the land surface.

-The model input ("climate forcing") data are provided on a 6-hourly timestep.
+The model input ("meteorological forcing") data are provided on a 6-hourly timestep.
 These data have been distributed to [some 4,200 10km² sub-watersheds](https://owrc.github.io/interpolants/interpolation/subwatershed.html).
 They reflect the sources and sinks, respectively, of liquid (read: mobile) water on the land surface.

 The aim of the model design is to simultaneously reduce the amount of computational processes and leverage near-real-time data assimilation products.
-So, it is first recognized from a hydrological model design perspective, that the primary driver of watershed moisture distribution is the *"Atmospheric Yield"*, that is, water sourced from the atmosphere in its liquid/mobile form.
+So, it is first recognized from a hydrological model design perspective, that the primary driver of watershed moisture distribution is the *"Atmospheric Yield"*, that is, water sourced from the atmosphere in its liquid/mobile form:

 $$\text{Atmospheric Yield} = \text{Rainfall} + \text{Snowmelt}$$

 In a similar sense, the "atmosphere" (specifically the Planetary Boundary Layer of Oke, 1987) also has a drying power, a sink termed *"Atmospheric Demand"*.

 It is matter of perspective that dictates the terminology here.
-The model was designed from a top-down viewpoint.
+The model was designed from a *top-down* viewpoint.
 Terms like "potential evaporation", which speaks to the evaporation occurring on a surface with unlimited water supply, is instead termed "atmospheric demand", that is the capacity for the atmosphere to remove moisture from a rough land surface.

 Snowmelt, rainfall and evaporation are not readily available in a distributed form and need to be determined/interpolated.
-The model is integrated with [the ORMGP data management platform](/interpolants/fews/).
-Below is an interactive map of the climate forcing distribution used in the model.
+The model is integrated with [the ORMGP-FEWS data management platform](/interpolants/fews/).
+Below is an interactive map of the meteorological forcing distribution used in the model.
 Total model coverage ~40,000 km².

 <br>